 Mutual funds are a combination of stocks and bonds.
 When you purchase a mutual fund, you are pooling your money with other investors.
 All mutual funds have a very specific investment strategy and can include stocks, government bonds, stocks in specific industries, such as technology or healthcare, or even stocks from specific countries.
 All mutual funds are managed by a professional that choses the securities included in the mutual fund.

 Once you begin to invest, you will have a portfolio.
 A portfolio represents all of the investments that have been made on your behalf.
 Most investors will have a variety of investments in their portfolios, including individual stocks, bonds, and securities.
 Your portfolio can also include real property such as real estate, valuable art or jewelry, or any valuable item.
 Your portfolio is always tied to your investment goals that should be determined before you begin to invest.

-While some experts caution new investors against diversifying stock purchases, it’s always best to have a diversified portfolio that includes a variety of investments, which helps balance out risk.
+While some experts caution new investors against diversifying stock purchases, it’s always best to have a diversified portfolio that includes a variety of investment accounts, which helps balance out risk.
 While cautious investors may invest in more bonds or government treasuries, with limited stock purchases, other portfolios may include more stock investments.
 Diversification also includes varying the type of stocks or real investments you make.
 Instead of concentrating on one particular industry, purchasing stocks in two or three industries can help protect your investment should one particular industry suffer an unexpected market loss.

 Create an Investment Strategy with Advisors You Trust

 Want to meet your financial goals?
 We welcome the opportunity to answer any questions you may have.
 Contact us to learn more about how our financial advisors can grow and protect your wealth.